Defense in ex-cop's trial fears impact of $27M settlement - WTMJ

 The woman said she was “disturbed” by the bystander video showing Chauvin with his knee on Floyd’s neck, and couldn’t watch the whole thing.

-She has a basic trust in police officers, though she spoke of an incident she saw over the summer in which four police officers responded to a park after a woman yelled at an unarmed white boy.
-She felt the response was excessive and that the boy was harassed.
-When she was told to stay back, she said she felt she wasn’t “in any position to argue with an officer.”
+She has a basic trust in police officers, though she recounted witnessing an incident last summer when four police officers responded to a call from a park after a woman yelled at an unarmed white boy.
+She felt the response was excessive and that police harassed the boy.
+When told to stay back, she said she felt she wasn’t “in any position to argue with an officer.”

-She had a somewhat unfavorable view of Black Lives Matter, saying, “All lives matter to me.
-It doesn’t matter who they are or what they are … we are all important in this world.”
+She had a somewhat unfavorable view of Black Lives Matter, saying, “All lives matter to me … we are all important in this world.”

 The nine jurors selected so far include six men and three women.
-Five of the jurors are white, one is multiracial, two are Black and one is Hispanic.
-The jurors range in age from their 20s to their 50s.
+Five jurors are white, one is multiracial, two are Black and one is Hispanic.
+They range in age from their 20s to their 50s.

 The earliest opening statements would begin is March 29.